murphya14/Fitness-webpage/README.md

 ### Media
 * __Images:__
-Images sourced by using advanced search in Google images to filter "free to use, share or modify, even commercially" images only.
+Images sourced by using advanced search in Google images to filter for "free to use, share or modify, even commercially" images only.
 Image links:
 <br>
 <br>

 * __Video:__

-* __Timetable and nutrtion plan:__
+* __Timetable and nutrition plan:__

 ### Code
 <br>